-This report has been prepared in accordance with Schedule 8 of the large and medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013 and in accordance with Listing Rules of the Financial Conduct Authority.
+This report has been prepared in accordance with the requirements of Section 421 of the Companies Act 2006 and the Enterprise and Regulatory Reform Act 2013.
 A non-binding Ordinary Resolution for the approval of this report will be put to shareholders at the Company's forthcoming Annual General Meeting.
 The law requires the Company's Auditors to audit certain of the disclosures provided in this report.
-Where disclosures have been audited, they are indicated as such and the Auditors' audit opinion is included in its report to shareholders on pages 43 to 48.
+Where disclosures have been audited, they are indicated as such and the Auditors' audit opinion is included in its report to shareholders on pages 46 to 51.